ahron1/airbyte_docs/drafts/statistical_analysis_postgres_1.md

     SELECT count(*) FROM mv_cancer_data ;

 The above query returns the total number of rows in the table `cancer_data`.
-To get the number of entries for Alabama, count the number rows where the `state` column has the value `Alabama`:
+To get the number of entries for Alabama, count the number of rows where the `state` column has the value `Alabama`:

     SELECT count(*) FROM mv_cancer_data
     WHERE state = 'Alabama' ;